cosmos/cosmos/WHITEPAPER.md

 ### The Zones

-An Atom zone is an independent blockchain that exchanges IBC messages with the Hub.
+An Cosmos zone is an independent blockchain that exchanges IBC messages with the Hub.
 From the Hub's perspective, a zone is a multi-asset account that can send and receive tokens using IBC packets.
 Like a cryptocurrency account, a zone cannot transfer more tokens than it has, but can receive tokens